Elive2/bug-byte/README.md

 ```
 		make
 ```
-	This make command will invoke our 'npm run deploy' script found in package.json.
+	This make command will invoke 'npm install' and our 'npm run deploy' script found in package.json.
 This will set all api urls relative to the current directory, assemble and bundle all dependencies and output it into the 'dist' directory.

 	Next you need to create the mysql database tables.
 You will be prompted to enter your database password.